cxcrowx/PseGlavius/docs/ProjectPlanEN.md

 - Field to enter withdrawal amount, select network.
 - "Submit Withdrawal Request" button.
 - Short description of withdrawal fees.

-**Conclusion**
-Added layout purchase-equipment.html for the full purchase cycle of drones and upgrades, including network choice (TRC20/Polygon) and step-by-step payment instructions.
-Added layout transactions.html for balance management, viewing transaction history, and handling top-ups and withdrawals.
-All in a unified style, with clear icons, concise headings, neat tables, and helpful tooltips.
-The transaction process is broken down into logical steps, improving user convenience and reducing errors.
-The user interface is focused on simplicity: from product selection to payment confirmation.
-Each stage includes clear instructions and visual aids (icons, QR codes, copy address buttons).
-This approach extends the project’s capabilities and enhances the user experience (UX).

----

 **Classification-Categorization:**
 - **Domain:** Web Design / UI/UX and Front-End Development